Sodium4950/AutoSort/README.md

   Simple User Interface: Navigate and use AutoSort with ease.
   Efficient Workflow: Save time and energy by letting AutoSort handle the task of organizing your files, allowing you to focus on what matters.

-Backup Reminder: Before initiating the sorting process, AutoSort prompts users to make a backup of their files, ensuring peace of mind.
+Backup Reminder: Before initiating the sorting process, AutoSort prompts users to make a backup of their files.

 How It Works:
 1. Simply select the folder or directory containing your files.
-2. Choose the directory or the folder you want to sort the documents or the file inside and the tool will do the rest for you.
+2. Choose the directory or the folder you want to sort the documents or the file inside.
 3. The tool will do the rest for you.

    ![Autosort 1](https://github.com/Sodium4950/AutoSort/assets/140848809/9700ca69-3767-4a14-a975-cd8b03c9d702)